kmswlee/PointRend/README.md

 PointRend is image segmentation as rendering

-the PointRend neural network module performs point-based segementation predictions at adaptively selected locations based on an iterative subvision algorithm.
+The PointRend neural network module performs point-based segementation predictions at adaptively selected locations based on an iterative subvision algorithm.

 PointRend achieves higher sharpness on tricky object boundaries such as fingers than Mask R-CNN, and can be added on both semantic and instance segmentation.

-so this module show intermediate results. if you want to perform instance segmentation, use this module to your instance segmentation or semantic segmentation project.
+This module show intermediate results.
+So if you want to use Point Rend, apply Point Rend to your instance segmentation or semantic segmentation project.

-PointRend is done in the following steps:
+Ainize is done in the following steps:
-1. upload an image and mask image
+1. click 'default'.
+2. click 'try it out' and first, input mask-image file and second, input original-image file.
-2. press the 'submit' button.
+3. click 'submit' button.
-3. it is output as PointRend on image

 # How to use